 We work with some pretty incredible innovation teams, and Providence St. Joseph Health (PSJH) is high on our list of favorite partners.
-Recently, they published an article in Forbes highlighting the impact of digital health initiatives for mental health, and (fun fact!) they used Lucro for their vendor evaluation.
+Recently, they published an article in Forbes highlighting the impact of digital health initiatives for mental health, and (fun fact!) they used Valify Marketplace (formerly Lucro) for their vendor evaluation.

-This project helped us at Lucro understand new best practices for managing high volume vendor selections in a quick time frame.
-Using Lucro, PSJH managed a pipeline of 40 vendors through multiple selection rounds to bring in solid candidates for demo and further discussions.
+This project helped us understand new best practices for managing high volume vendor selections in a quick time frame.
+Using the Valify Marketplace, PSJH managed a pipeline of 40 vendors through multiple selection rounds to bring in solid candidates for demo and further discussions.
 The entire process from 40 vendors to 2 vendors was carried out in just five weeks!

 Here’s a little of what we learned (and can be applied across any vendor selection project):

 - Cast a wide net of potential vendor companies or solutions (20+)

 - Eliminate half of the vendors up front with a yes/no screening round

 - Bring in the strongest candidates for early demos

 - Ask business, technical, and functional questions as defined by stakeholders